Call on China to free defenders and #RepealRSDL

 What do we want?

-RSDL should be high on the agenda of any human rights exchange with the Chinese government.
+RSDL should stand high on the agenda of any human rights exchange with the Chinese Government.
 We want governments worldwide to speak out and use all bilateral and multilateral channels to press the Chinese government to #RepealRSDL.
 We want the UN to amplify its monitoring of RSDL in China, and to sustain its pressure on the authorities to respect international law and to #RepealRSDL.

-Feeling supported is vital for disappeared defenders and their relatives.
+Finally, feeling supported is vital for defenders and their relatives.
 We want the media, human rights groups and activists across the world to pay closer attention to RSDL, to raise awareness around them, and to stand in solidarity with disappeared Chinese human rights defenders and their relatives.
+We also want relatives of those disappeared to be able to speak up at the United Nations on enforced disappearances in China, and the fate of their loved ones.

 How do we achieve this?